Trump slams Mueller Russia probe, accuses team of having 'unrevealed conflicts of interest'

 Breaking News Emails

 "The Russia Witch Hunt is rapidly losing credibility.
 House Intelligence Committee found No Collusion, Coordination or anything else with Russia.
 So now the Probe says OK, what else is there?
 How about Obstruction for a made up, phony crime.There is no O, it’s called Fighting Back," Trump wrote in the first of two Monday morning tweets on the topic.
-Mueller's team is reportedly probing whether Trump committed obstruction of justice by firing former FBI Director James Comey last year.
+Mueller's team is reportedly probing whether Trump committed obstruction of justice by firing James Comey as FBI director last year.

 Breaking News Emails